Guitaricet/howto/README.md

 mv howto /usr/local/bin/
 ```

-> moving the binary to `/usr/local/bin` can require
+> moving the binary to `/usr/local/bin` can require sudo rights

 ## Option 2: Build from source